 Teaching

-Archaeologists at the WLCC teach a class on underwater archaeology for the Department of Sociology, Anthropology and Criminal Justice at Clemson University.
-The class is held virtually through smart classrooms equipped with the latest technology located at the Zucker Graduate Education Center.
+The Archaeology team at the WLCC teaches a class on underwater archaeology for the Department of Sociology, Anthropology and Criminal Justice at Clemson University.
+The class is held virtually through smart classrooms equipped with the latest technology located at the Zucker Graduate Education Center in North Charleston, SC.
+The WLCC team has also lectured courses and given guest lectures for the Clemson University Master of Science in Historic Preservation (MSHP) in Charleston, SC, since 2010.

 Current Courses